 The group has its head office at Strandveien 12, Lysaker, domiciled in Norway.
-As a company with an average number of employees > 120 and sales revenues of > NOK 90 million, it must report according to sections 2 and 3 of the Norwegian Transparency Act.
+As a group with an average number of employees > 120 and sales revenues of > NOK 28 million for the period October-December 2024, it must report according to sections 2 and 3 of the Norwegian Transparency Act.